 - 7.1 Children are encouraged to report incidents to an adult in school.
 If a pupil tells another pupil that they are being bullied, or if they see bullying taking place, it is their responsibility to tell a member of staff. - 7.2 A record will be kept of incidents at the teacher's/parent's/carer's discretion.
-The class teacher will be responsible for this and will be required to file a copy of the report and the action taken (standard form to be completed) in the Bullying Incident File kept in the staffroom. - 7.3 Older pupils may be asked to write a report themselves. - 7.4 Any incidents that occur outside the classroom or in the teacher's absence must be reported verbally to the class teacher at the end of the session by the adult who has been involved.

-- 7.5 For any other incidents at any other time in class or e.g. at swimming, the class teacher is the first point of reporting. - 7.6 If children from different classes are involved, this may result in several teachers acting as facilitators. - 7.7 All proven incidences of bullying should be reported immediately to the Headteacher.
+These incidents will be recorded using CPOMs. - 7.3 Older pupils may be asked to write a report themselves. - 7.4 Any incidents that occur outside the classroom or in the teacher's absence must be reported verbally to the class teacher at the end of the session by the adult who has been involved. - 7.5 For any other incidents at any other time in class or e.g. at swimming, the class teacher is the first point of reporting. - 7.6 If children from different classes are involved, this may result in several teachers acting as facilitators. - 7.7 All proven incidences of bullying should be reported immediately to the Headteacher.
+Incidents of racial or homophobic bullying should always be reported to the headteacher.